-The shares of common stock are being offered by the underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the underwriters and other conditions specified in the underwriting agreement.
-The underwriters reserve the right to withdraw, cancel or modify this offer and to reject orders in whole or in part.
-The underwriting agreement provides that the obligations of the underwriters are conditional and may be terminated at their discretion based on their assessment of the state of the financial markets.
-The obligations of the underwriters may also be terminated upon the occurrence of the events specified in the underwriting agreement.
-The underwriting agreement provides that the underwriters are obligated to purchase all the shares of common stock in this offering if any are purchased, other than those shares covered by the purchase option described below.
+The shares of common stock are being offered by the underwriters, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of certain legal matters by counsel for the underwriter and other conditions specified in the underwriting agreement.
+The underwriter reserves the right to withdraw, cancel or modify this offer and to reject orders in whole or in part.
+The underwriting agreement provides that the obligations of the underwriter are conditional and may be terminated at its discretion based on its assessment of the state of the financial markets.
+The obligations of the underwriting agreement.
+The underwriting agreement, agreement provides that the underwriter is obligated to purchase all the shares of common stock in this offering if any are purchased, other than those shares covered by the purchase option described below.

 Purchase Option.
-We have granted to the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to 135,000 additional shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
+We have granted to the underwriters an option, exercisable no later than 30 days after the date of this prospectus, to purchase up to [•] additional shares of common stock at the public offering price less the underwriting discount set forth on the cover page of this prospectus.
 We will be obligated to sell these shares of common stock to the underwriters to the extent the purchase option is exercised.
 The underwriters may exercise this option only to cover over-allotments, if any, made in connection with the sale of our common stock offered by this prospectus.

 Discounts and Expenses.
-The underwriters propose to offer the shares of common stock directly to the public at the offering price set forth on the cover page of this prospectus and to certain securities dealers at the public offering price less a concession not in excess of per share.
-The underwriters may allow, and these dealers may re-allow, a concession not in excess of per share on sales to other dealers.
+The underwriters propose to offer the shares of common stock directly to the public at the offering price set forth on the cover page of this prospectus and to certain securities dealers at the public offering price less a concession not in excess of \$[•] per share.
+The underwriters may allow, and these dealers may re-allow, a concession not in excess of \$[•] per share on sales to other dealers.
 After the public offering of the common stock, the underwriters may change the offering price and other selling terms.

-The following table shows the per share and total underwriting discount that we will pay to the underwriters and the proceeds we will receive before expenses.
+The following table shows the per share and total underwriting discount that we will pay to the underwriters and the proceeds we will receive and the selling stockholders will receive before expenses.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase additional shares.

-Per Share Without Over-Allotment With Over-Allotment

-Price to public
+Per Share Without Over-Allotment With Over-Allotment Price to public Underwriting discount Proceeds to us, before expenses Proceeds to selling stockholders, before expenses

-Underwriting discount

-Proceeds to us, before expenses